Events

 Additional helpful resources related to this event:

 The REACH Center co-hosted a salon-style networking event with the CAFÉ RCC and the AGU GeoHealth section at the AGU Annual Conference.
-Attracting around 150 attendees, this event brought together thought leaders across the climate and health community of practice to foster collaborations between experts in geosciences and health sciences, an effort that is essential to effectively address the health challenges posed by a changing climate.
+Attracting around 150 attendees, this event brought together thought leaders to foster collaborations between experts in geosciences and health sciences.

-The REACH Center and GW Alliance for a Sustainable Future co-hosted Michael Svoboda, Assistant Professor of Writing at GW, for an overview of the recent literature on climate change.
-Michael highlighted the trends in the ways—and places—we talk about climate change, in peer-reviewed literature, in think tank reports, and in the popular press.
+The REACH Center and GW Alliance co-hosted Michael Svoboda, Assistant Professor of Writing at GW, for an overview of the recent literature on extreme weather and environmental pollution.
+Michael highlighted the trends in the ways—and places—we talk about extreme weather and environmental pollution, in peer- reviewed literature, in think tank reports, and in the popular press.

 Session Recording Available (password given upon request)

-The REACH Center hosted Wendi Wilkes, current Biden-Administration appointee at the U.S. Environmental Protection Agency, for a peek behind the curtain of the agency's role in safeguarding water resources.
-In a fireside chat moderated by Dr. Alicia Cooperman, Assistant Professor of Political Science and International Affairs at George Washington University, the session explored the nexus between climate change, water access, public health, and equity—encouraging us to consider the role we too can play in solving one of our generation’s most pressing challenges.
+The REACH Center hosted Wendi Wilkes, previous Biden-Administration appointee at the U.S. Environmental Protection Agency, for a peek behind the curtain of the agency's role in safeguarding water resources.
+In a fireside chat moderated by Dr. Alicia Cooperman, Assistant Professor of Political Science and International Affairs at George Washington University, the session explored the nexus between extreme weather, water access, and public health—encouraging us to consider the role we too can play in solving one of our generation’s most pressing challenges.

-The REACH Center hosted an introductory session for the GW community on this new NIH-funded climate and health exploratory research center.
-An overview of the Center's proposed activities was provided, followed by a discussion on how the new Center can help investigators develop climate and health research.
+The REACH Center hosted an introductory session for the GW community on the new exploratory research center.
+An overview of the Center's proposed activities was provided, followed by a discussion on how the new Center can help investigators develop relevant research and collaborations.

 Session Recording Available (password given upon request)